evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_FWD/_index.md

 The model has 4 USB-C connections as standard.
 ## Lights

 You can choose between two types of headlights for the Toyota bZ4X FWD.
 The standard headlights use LED technology.
 Headlights based on LED Matrix technology are available as an option.
 LED Matrix is an adaptive system that splits the traditional single headlight beam into dozens of smaller rays that can be turned on and off individually to un-light small areas in front.
-In addition, the standard taillights use LED technology.
+In addition, the standard taillights use LED technology. {{<evkxdisplayaddarticle />}}

 ## Advanced driver assistance systems

 The Toyota bZ4X FWD has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.